 |Video Games – Games & Accessories||15.3%||-|

 If you have a large number of active non-media products on Amazon’s listings that were created at least 12 months ago, haven’t sold within those 12 months, and had an active offer on it at some point, you’ll be subjected to a high-volume listing fee.

-This is only applicable if you go beyond 2 million items in a given month, and the £0.0003 fee per item will only apply to the highest number of items above the 2 million threshold at any time during that given month.
+It is only applicable if you go beyond 2 million items in a given month, and the £0.0003 fee per item will only apply to the highest number of items above the 2 million thresholds during that given month.
 The high-volume listing charge will be calculated monthly and reflected on your next month's statement.

 Grow Your Business Without the Stress

 At Osome, we’re always here for you.
 Selling via Paypal on Amazon and Square on Etsy?
 No problem.
 Simply connect your Amazon, Square, Shopify, or whichever platform you use, in just 2 minutes.

 We convert their statements into easy-to-read reports so you can see fees from platforms, warehouses, deliveries etc. as separate lines, all with correct tax categories.
 And if you sell outside the UK, we can help you file VAT there too.

 Work with a dedicated accountant who specialises in ecommerce businesses and will respond to any queries within 24 hours, giving you the support you need for stress-free ecommerce accounting.